PrajaktaNWANI/React_Covid19GlobalDashboard/README.md

 Corona Virus Cases Globally,
 Showing the Data Countrywise depending upon the selection from Dropdown

-Used - Material UI, React JS
+Developed using - Material UI, React JS
+For showing Charts - Charts.js is used

 # Getting Started with Create React App